defenseunicorns/compliance-auditor/docs/console/component-definition.md

 ```shell
 lula console -f /path/to/oscal-component.yaml
 ```
-The `oscal-component.yaml` will need to be a valid OSCAL model - to use with the Component Definition view, it must contain the `component-definition`.
+The `oscal-component.yaml` will need to be a valid OSCAL model - to use with the Component Definition view, it must contain the `component-definition` top level key.

 ## Keys